brangerbriz/machine-learning-docs/markdown/neural-networks-and-deep-learning.md

 When we say that a unit is able to "learn" a concept, we mean that it outputs a high value when it receives an input that resembles the data that it has learned to preference.
 Neurons "learn" to recognize tires once they output high values when they are shown tires or things that look like tires, and low values for anything else.
 We as programmers do not explicitly tell a neuron what to learn, it learns to respond to patterns that are beneficial to the performance of the overall network itself during training.

+> Marginal notes: "increased model capacity": info from model-capacity.html
+> Marginal notes: "leads to overfitting": info from overfitting-and-underfitting.html

 The more neurons in a network, the more model parameters must be learned, giving the model a larger capacity to represent more complex functions.
-Be careful though, because increased [model capacity](https://stats.stackexchange.com/questions/312424/what-is-the-capacity-of-a-machine-learning-model) leads to [overfitting](overfitting-and-underfitting.html), where the network simply memorizes the training data instead of learning to extract patterns from it.
+Be careful though, because increased model capacity leads to overfitting, where the network simply memorizes the training data instead of learning to extract patterns from it.
 This leads to poor generalization, causing the network to perform poorly on the unseen test data and when deployed in the real-world.

 In general, wide but shallow networks, that is networks that have many neurons per layer but only one or two layers, are easiest to train.
 Deep networks, with many layers (sometimes 20+) are very difficult to train, but generalize better if you can figure out how to train them.
-As a rule of thumb, the more model parameters you have, the more data and [regularization techniques](regularization.html) you will be needed to keep from overfitting.
+As a rule of thumb, the more model parameters you have, the more data and regularization techniques you will be needed to keep from overfitting (see [Regularization](regularization.html)).

 The term Deep Learning comes from the notion of stacking many layers on top of one another to form a deep [model architecture](model-architecture.html).
 You can actually think of each layer as its own self-contained neural network, each using increasingly abstract features as inputs as you move deeper into the model.